don1997/portfolio-site/content/posts/InitialPost.md

 ---
 # Hello
 My name is Donald McLaughlin.
-I am pursuing a BS in Computer Science at East Carolina University (ECU).
+I am graduate with a BS in Computer Science from East Carolina University (ECU).

-I am currently in my junior year and I am interested in internships or full-time positions in any technical field related to Computer Science, such as: Software Engineering, Electrical Engineering, Embedded Systems, OS Development, and Web Development.
+I am interested in internships or full-time positions in any technical field related to Computer Science, such as: Software Engineering, Electrical Engineering, Embedded Systems, OS Development, and Web Development.

 ## Projects